iquest/folio/README.md

 ```
 bin/rails s
 ```

+For fully function dummy app You need to copy `redactor` files to `test/dummy/vendor`.
+Try to use/study `bundle exec rails app:folio:prepare_dummy_app`.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).